Astronomical interferometry using continuous variable quantum teleportation: Acknowledgements

 \section{Acknowledgements}

 We would like to thank Eric Chitambar, Andrew Jordan, Paul Kwiat, John D. Monnier, Shayan Mookherjea, Michael G. Raymer and Brian J. Smith for helpful discussion.
-This work was supported by the multi-university National Science Foundation Grant No.~1936321 -- QII-TAQS: Quantum-Enhanced Telescopy.
+This work was supported by the multiuniversity National Science Foundation Grant No. 1936321 and No. 2326803.